HaikuTeam/animator/QA.md

-When I do this, all of the above functionality also continues to work correctly I can use the timeline scrubber to control time for subcomponents (even higher-order ones) I can Open in Text Editor for any component I've created In code.js for a host componemt, the `require` path for child components is correct In code.js, the element name of child component is the import of the other's code When I delete all instances of a child component, their `require` is removed from code.js The haiku-source attribute is present for components in the tree, and is respective to the project
+When I do this, all of the above functionality also continues to work correctly I can use the timeline scrubber to control time for subcomponents (even higher-order ones) I can Open in Text Editor for any component I've created In code.js for a host component, the `require` path for child components is correct In code.js, the element name of child component is the import of the other's code When I delete all instances of a child component, their `require` is removed from code.js The haiku-source attribute is present for components in the tree, and is respective to the project